-Leah previously worked at the Rubin Museum of Art and did legal work for the Law Office of Rankin & Taylor.
-Both within and outside her work at CCR, Leah believes in imagining creative strategies to counter violence – from large-scale militarism to interpersonal conflict – from a transformative justice framework that challenges the violence and the structural conditions that allow the violence to occur.
-She works towards creating safer spaces as a member of Support New York, a collective that provides community-based responses to sexual assault and intimate partner violence, and through other projects.
-She also advocates for safer streets through the art and advocacy initiative NYC Street Memorial Project and has facilitated Know Your Rights trainings for community groups.
+Leah previously worked at the Rubin Museum of Art and the Law Office of Rankin & Taylor.
+Both within and outside her work at the Center for Constitutional Rights, Leah believes in imagining creative strategies to counter violence – from large-scale militarism to interpersonal conflict – from a transformative justice framework that challenges the violence and the structural conditions that allow the violence to occur.
+She has worked towards building cultures of accountability and safety as a member of Support New York, a collective that provided community-based responses to sexual assault and intimate partner violence, with the Safer Spaces Working Group at Occupy Wall Street, and through other community projects.
+She is also a member of the art and advocacy initiative NYC Street Memorial Project and has facilitated Know Your Rights trainings for community groups.
 Leah graduated from Columbia University with a focus in English and Comparative Literature, Gender Studies, and Creative Writing.